easytarget/PrintPy2040/microPython/README.md

 sent: M122
 ..etc..
 ```
-* You should see the OLED displays outlined and showing 'left' and 'right' as appropriate; the NeoPixel shuld be cycling R->G->B, if you press the button you should see a message on REPL console.
+* You should see the OLED displays outlined and showing 'left' and 'right' as appropriate; the NeoPixel shuld be cycling R->G->B, if you press the button you should see a 'button: pressed' message on the REPL console.
-* The script sends [`M115`](https://docs.duet3d.com/User_manual/Reference/Gcodes#m115-get-firmware-version-and-capabilities) every second to the connected RRF machine; and then returns the (JSON encoded) output to the REPL console:
+* The script sends [`M115`](https://docs.duet3d.com/User_manual/Reference/Gcodes#m115-get-firmware-version-and-capabilities) every few seconds to the connected RRF machine; and then returns the (JSON encoded) output to the REPL console:

 If you do not see any serial output the first thing to do is test (swap) the polarity of the RX and TX lines by reversing the connector on the PrintPY.
 * The second thing to test is that both the PrintPy and RRF controller have the baud rate configured properly.

 # Commissioning:
-Once the test script is running correctly you can try running 'printXIAO.py' directly from the IDE.
+Once the test script is running correctly you can try running `printXIAO.py` directly from REPL.
 You should now see everything running, with a brief splash-screen and then the current printer status displayed.
 On the console you should see:
 ```
 printXIAO is starting
 UART initialised